-- Executive Order No. 389: Issued 22 March 2016 Declaring State of Emergency due to an Extreme Drought - Presidential Directive No. 16-17: Issued on 18 April 2016 Directing the executive branch to continue responding to the emergency situation and operations as if there was a continued Constitutional State of Emergency
+- Executive Order No. 389: Issued March 22, 2016 Declaring State of Emergency due to an Extreme Drought - Presidential Directive No. 16-17: Issued on April 18, 2016 Directing the Executive Branch to continue responding to the emergency situation and operations as if there was a continued Constitutional State of Emergency

 1 P branch

-42 female volunteers 33 nale volunteers
+42 🛉 female volunteers 33 🛉 male volunteers

 1 🛉 female staff 2 🛉 male staff

-948 people reached by disaster response and recovery
+948 people reached by disaster reached by disas esponse and recovery

-252 people trained in first aid 1,113 neople reached through disaster risk reduction
+252 people trained in first aid 1,113 people reached through disaster risk reduction

-(PRCS)
+Palau Red Cross Society (PRCS)